Skip to main content

 Everyday companions: drinks, sun screen and sun hats

 Adapting working hours to the different seasons is something that is already quite normal at Wirtschaftsbetriebe Lünen (WBL) – especially when it comes to managing green spaces, cleaning the town and maintaining the roads.
-“Our teams begin work at 6.30am in the summer and at a later hour in the winter,” commented Stefan Jonic, one of the two Managing Directors at WBL.
+“Our teams begin work at 6.30am in the summer and at a later hour in the winter,” commented Stefan Jonic, one of the two managing directors at WBL.
 The teams are provided with sufficient supplies of drinks and sun screen.
 “We can’t force our employees to use them but we do offer advice and make them aware of just how important it is to use sun protection and headwear.”
 At the end of the day, the teams at WBL responsible for managing green spaces, keeping the town clean and maintaining the roads spend many hours in the open air every day.

 ‘Stressed’ trees and plants